RealProHenis/Get-Installed-Programs/README.md

 7. Browse to the location of the `run.bat` *(or the compiled .exe)* that's located in the same folder as `get-programs.py`
 8. Set the `Start in (optional):` location to the folder that contains `run.bat` & `get-programs.py` (e.g., "C:\Users\Henry\Documents\List-Of-Installed-Programs\").
 9. In the Settings tab, uncheck the `Stop the task if it runs longer than:` checkbox.
 10. You're all set!
-Click OK.
+Click Finish.